benbrastmckie/.config/CheatSheet.md

    cd ~/<path to file from home directory>
 ```

-Alternatively, open the project in NeoVim, hitting `<ctrl+t>` to open the terminal in project folder.
+alternatively, open the project in NeoVim, hitting `ctrl+t` to open the terminal in project folder.
 To initialise a local git history, run `git init`.
-You may then exit the terminal with `<ctrl+t>` and open LazyGit, ignoring all files you do not wish to track with `i` in the files window as above, and staging all files you wish to track with `space`.
+You may then exit the terminal with `ctrl+t` and open LazyGit, ignoring all files you do not wish to track with `i` in the files window as above, and staging all files you wish to track with `<space>`.
-Hit `c` to commit staged files, entering `initial commit` and hitting `return`.
+Hit `c` to commit staged files, entering `initial commit` and hitting `<return>`.
 You are now ready to make commits and branches to your local git history.
-Using `space` to checkout past commits in the commits window in LazyGit results in a detached-head state which is useful for viewing the history of the project.
+Using `<space>` to checkout past commits in the commits window in LazyGit results in a detached-head state which is useful for viewing the history of the project.

 - Warning: any changes made to the project in a detached-head state will be lost upon checking out any other commit.

 ### _Merging Branches_ [(Video 9/10)](https://www.youtube.com/watch?v=GIJG4QtZBYI)

 If you want to develop the project in a new direction which you may end up abandoning, or otherwise want to separate from the development of the rest of the project's development, you can create a new branch with `n` in the local branches window, where the new branch will be automatically checked out as indicated by a `*`.
-If the development of the branch is not deemed successful, you can simply abandon the branch by navigating back to the master branch in the local branches window, hitting `space` to checkout master.
+If the development of the branch is not deemed successful, you can simply abandon the branch by navigating back to the master branch in the local branches window, hitting `<space>` to checkout master.

 - Warning: if you switch branches before committing any changes that you made to the current branch, those changes will be lost.

 Once you have returned to the master branch, the history of the project's development in the now abandoned branch will remain stored in the git history unless you delete the abandoned branch by navigating to it in the local branches window and hitting `d`.

 Suppose that you return to further develop a previously abandoned branch, and now want to include the changes in the master branch.
-To do so, you can merge the finished branch into master by: (1) committing the most recent changes to the no longer abandoned branch; (2) checking out the master branch in the local branches window by navigating to master and hitting `space`; and (3) navigating back to the no longer abandoned branch and hitting `M` in order to merge the selected branch into the checked out branch.
+To do so, you can merge the finished branch into master by: (1) committing the most recent changes to the no longer abandoned branch; (2) checking out the master branch in the local branches window by navigating to master and hitting `<space>`; and (3) navigating back to the no longer abandoned branch and hitting `M` in order to merge the selected branch into the checked out branch.

 Upon merging branches, there may be conflicts if the two branches have been developed independently in conflicting ways.
-If there are conflicts, LazyGit will ask whether to go ahead with merge, where hitting `return` will include all alternatives in the files which have conflicts along with marker syntax.
+If there are conflicts, LazyGit will ask whether to go ahead with merge, where hitting `<return>` will include all alternatives in the files which have conflicts along with marker syntax.
 Search through the files with conflicts for `HEAD`, choosing which alternative is preferable and deleting the other alternative along with all marker syntax.
-Upon returning to LazyGit, attempting to stage the files with conflicts should register a message which asks if all conflicts have been resolved, where hitting `return` will stage the file in question.
+Upon returning to LazyGit, attempting to stage the files with conflicts should register a message which asks if all conflicts have been resolved, where hitting `<return>` will stage the file in question.
 If staging is not possible, check to make sure that there are no more conflicts, or miscellaneous marker syntax remaining.

 ### _Remote Repositories_ [(Video 10/10)](https://www.youtube.com/watch?v=7HHvkI2Swbk)